Two of the rooms most need of update on our new house were the bathrooms.…

 Once the shower tile was finished, it was time to decorate the space.
 I’m a simple decorator, I don’t like too much frill so I only added some fake flowers (since there’s not a lot of light down there), a shiny object, and my favorite bath towels from Serena and Lily in their bright Marine color.

-Once we finished this space, we couldn’t wait to take a shower and of course you need luxury bath towels to take a shower in the space you build yourself.
+Once we finished this space, we couldn’t wait to take a shower.
 Here are the small built in shelves we put up in the space between the outer wall and shower.

 The accent tile and river rock tile floor were bonuses that completely take the space from plain to perfect.
 It’s affordable to add in some accents and splurge on a floor in your favorite tile.
 Dan did the tiling, I did all the grouting.